 The article starts, “Experts rightfully caution against relying on miracle diet drugs…” Okay, good start.
 Then, “A new study offers a novel approach that bears watching.”

-The article continues on saying that researchers developed a compound that “tricks the metabolism into responding as if a meal has been eaten, causing it to burn fat.”
+The article continues by saying that researchers developed a compound that “tricks the metabolism into responding as if a meal has been eaten, causing it to burn fat.”
 Better yet, the article goes on to say, the new compound is “much safer than” other existing drugs.

 Noteworthy, though, The Washington Post then does address one of our questions of salience, though it’s buried under the lead.
-About halfway down the page it is mentioned that the study was done on mice, and that primate studies will also be needed before potential human trials years down the road.
+About halfway down the page, it is mentioned that the study was done on mice, and that primate studies will also be needed before potential human trials years down the road.

-So, in answer to our question, is the study about me?
+In answer to our question, is the study about me?
 No, unless you’re a mouse.

 But the headline is misleading—the headline was “New Drug Tricks Metabolism into Burning Fat as if You’ve Just Finished a Meal,” not “as if a mouse just finished a meal.”
 Studies in lab animals are hugely important and give us very valuable information.